dwshadle/florence-price-catalog/_pages/about.md

 This open-access catalog is a companion project to <a href="https://www.samanthaege.com/" target="_blank">Samantha Ege</a> (Anniversary Fellow, University of Southampton) and <a href="https://blair.vanderbilt.edu/bio/douglas-shadle" target="_blank">Douglas Shadle</a>'s co-authored biography of Florence B. Price in the Oxford University Press Master Musicians series.
 Shadle (Associate Professor of Musicology, Vanderbilt University), the principal author, creates or revises the main catalog entries as new data is gathered and processed.

 Student contributors transcribe and review new thematic incipits under Shadle's supervision.
-This process not only enables Price's music to be more visible and disocverable, but enables students to develop expertise in digital transcription, editing, and coding methods.
+This process not only enables Price's music to be more visible and discoverable, but enables students to develop expertise in digital transcription, editing, and coding methods.

 ## History of the Project